-Should the development be approved by the Planning Authority, it is the responsibility of the applicant to ensure, before the development is commenced, that all necessary highway approvals and consents where required are obtained and that the limits of highway boundary are clearly established in order to avoid any enforcement action being taken by the Highway Authority.
+It is the responsibility of the applicant to ensure, prior to the commencement of the development hereby approved, that all necessary highway approvals and consents where required are obtained and that the limits of highway boundary are clearly established in order to avoid any enforcement action being by the Highway Authority.
+The applicant must also ensure that the details shown on the approved plans agree in every aspect with those approved under such legislation and common law.
+It is therefore important for the applicant to contact KCC Highway and Transportation to progress this aspect of the works prior to commencement on site